Cave Story: Story

-If the main player saved Curly Brace earlier, the player may find an item to restore her memories.
-She remembers that the player character's name is Quote, and that they were not the killer robots who slaughtered Mimigas in the past.
+If the player saved Curly Brace earlier, they may find an item to restore her memories.
+Curly remembers that the player character's name is Quote, and that they were not the killer robots who slaughtered Mimigas in the past.
 Instead, they were sent to destroy the Demon Crown to prevent its power from falling into the wrong hands.

 Quote finds Sue's mother, Momorin, who is building a rocket that will allow access to the top of the island where the Doctor resides.
 After helping her complete the rocket, Quote confronts Misery and the Doctor.
 The Doctor has purified the essence of the red flowers into a crystal, which allows him to survive even after Quote kills him.
 The Doctor's spirit possesses the Core of the island, but Quote succeeds in destroying that as well, causing the island to begin falling to Earth.
-Unless the player has saved Curly, restored her memories and acquired the Booster V2.0 from Professor Booster, Sue will lead the player to jump off the island, where the two are rescued by Kazuma and his Sky Dragon while Momorin and her assistant Itoh escape on the helicopter, leaving everyone else on the island to die.
-If the player should complete these tasks, they may proceed into the Bloodstained Sanctuary, a bonus stage where Curly can be found and rescued; it is also here that Ballos —creator of the Demon Crown and Jenka's younger brother — is imprisoned.
+Unless Quote has saved Curly, restored her memories, and acquired the Booster v2.0 from Professor Booster, Sue will lead Quote to jump off the island.
+The two are rescued by Kazuma and his Sky Dragon, while Momorin, her assistant Itoh, and the captured Mimiga escape on a helicopter, leaving the rest of the island's inhabitants to their fates.

+Should Quote complete the aforementioned tasks, they may proceed into the Blood-Stained Sanctuary, a bonus stage where Curly can be found and rescued; it is also here where Ballos — creator of the Demon Crown and Jenka's younger brother — is imprisoned.
 A powerful wizard who went insane and destroyed his homeland after being tortured by a jealous king, Ballos was sealed deep within the island by his sister.
 At some point, his niece Misery forced him to create the Demon Crown, but she and Balrog became cursed to serve whoever possessed it.
-Additionally, it is stated via narration that the Demon Crown will repair itself if it is destroyed, and will only truly lose its power if Ballos is killed, necessitating that Quote and Curly kill him.
+Additionally, it is stated via narration that the Demon Crown will repair itself upon being destroyed, and it will only truly lose its power if Ballos is killed, necessitating that Quote and Curly kill him.

-With the big help of Curly Brace, Quote defeats Ballos and stops the source of the negative energy that was causing the island to fall, saving its inhabitants.
-Balrog saves the two before they are crushed by Ballos' collapsing prison; he had been sent by Misery as thanks for breaking her curse.
+With the help of Curly Brace, Quote defeats Ballos and stops the source of the negative energy that was causing the island to fall, saving its inhabitants.
+Balrog saves the two before they are crushed by Ballos' collapsing prison; Balrog had been sent by Misery as thanks for breaking her curse.
 Quote, Curly Brace, and Balrog leave the island to live out their days in peace.